Normally, sales tax is not paid when purchasing real estate. You would want to verify that you actually paid sales tax before entering an amount.

-If you elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040) (you cannot deduct both):
+If you elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040) Itemized Deductions (you cannot deduct both):

-- Click Itemized or Standard Deductions In the Federal Quick Q&A menu to expand the category and then click Taxes paid
+- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand, then click Taxes paid.

-- Continue to the screen titled Do you want to enter state and local sales tax information? and click Yes
+- On the screen titled Would you like to review your state and local sales tax?, click Yes.

-- On the next screen, select Actual Amount, Table Amount, or Enter Both.
-If you select Table Amount, you will need to enter the state(s) and the number of days lived in the state(s), as well as any local and state general sales tax rate, if applicable, in the appropriate section of the program.
+- On the screen titled Choose your sales tax calculation method, click any of the buttons provided.
+If you click Table Amount, you will need to enter the state(s) and the number of days lived in the state(s), as well as any local and state general sales tax rate, if applicable.

 To figure your state and local general sales tax deduction, you can use either your actual expenses or the state sales tax tables.
 TaxAct will use the higher of state and local income taxes, or state and local general sales taxes to report on Line 5 of Schedule A.